bgillieron/yii2-cloudinary/upload-widget-localization.md

 ```

 #### ✅ Result:

 - If the current language is `fr`, and all 3 layers are in place:
   - ✅ The widget will display: **"File dynamique temporaire"**
 - If the runtime override is removed:
   - ✅ It will fall back to: **"File d’attente personnalisée"**
 - If neither override is provided:
   - ✅ It will fall back to: **"Upload Queue"**

+---

+## 📁 Reference: `text.json`

+This extension includes a copy of Cloudinary’s official Upload Widget language definitions
+as `src/messages/text.json`.
+This file is used internally to generate the default
+`uploadWidget.php` translation structure in English.

+> 🔒 You do not need to modify `text.json`.
+> Instead, create or override translations in your application’s `messages/<lang>/uploadWidget.php`.